edsu/diary/README.md

 ---

+## 10/19/2023

+Gazing at the heavens, the stars that *lingereth* like diamonds in the vast sky inspire a sense of humility in me.
+There's a certain aurora, akin to the *amiableness* of Mother Nature, which brings a strange calmness to the atmosphere.
+Today, I found myself reminiscing about my encounter with *Havener*.
+He is an intriguing character, absolutely silent and yet his eyes speak a million words.
+There's something oddly captivating about *Particklar* too, a character from *Vanitarok*'s recent novel, a character as firm as *Ahiramites*, as mysterious as a *lupine* howl cutting through the brisk night air.
+I also had a vivid dream about a mural of powerful imagery - there was the might of General *McClellan*, the wisdom of *Witton*, and the athleticism of *Brady*, *dribbling* past fierce defenders, all invoked in the most profound artwork.
+A strange mix of *purgatorial* suffering and divine absolution, like our *quotum* of life, I suppose.
+My mind never tires of gluing these figures together in a grand panorama, reminding me of *Bowes*' theatrical masterpiece.
+Now, as this relaxing day is nearing its end, I prepare to retire with a cup of *paff*, a warm beverage that offers a delicious end to my thoughts.

 ## 10/18/2023

 In a flurry of movement and vivid colors, *belgrade* *saluted* us as we entered the city limits.
 I felt like a star under the bright city *spotlight*, *affixed* amidst a scene right out of a colorful postcard.
 Skies touching the horizon withheld an illustrious mixture of dawn and dusk, as the evening sun blushed behind Mount *Snawfell* and the city illuminated in sustainable electricity.
 Encounters on open brick cobblestone streets with *gregarious* locals who had a deep love for their city as well as the charming *clumsiness* of our tongue-tied communication broadened my perspective considerably.
 Our *endeavor* to immerse ourselves in the culture was met halfway by them, whose wide smiles and expressive eyes *widened* our hearts and vocabulary every day.
 Mid-*thirties*, friends, including the ever-reliable *Metcalfe*, slouched in our finest *neglige*, and wandered in *formless* clusters, creating minimal *contingents* exploring the local treasures of this fine city.
 The *descriptive* tales of their historic incidents were as stimulating as the *nectar* of their hyper-local cuisine, every mouthful of which transformed into a pleasant dancing *dewdrop* on my taste buds.
 Stay adventurous, stay curious!